roelofvsr/terraform-simple-examples/README.md

 # terraform-examples
-Simple patterns for making complex infrastructure deployed through Terraform a bit easier
+Simple patterns for making complex infrastructure deployed with Terraform a bit easier

 Each subfolder contains a README.md